Description

 Risk and Exploitability

 The advisory assigns a CVSS base score of 9, indicating critical impact.
-No EPSS score is published, and the vulnerability is not listed in the CISA KEV catalog, but its severity and the straightforward nature of the attack vector make it a high‑risk flaw.
+This vulnerability has an EPSS score of <1% (approximately 0.04%), indicating a very low exploitation probability, and it is not listed in the CISA KEV catalog.
+The severity combined with the straightforward attack vector remains a high‑risk flaw.
 An attacker only needs to send an HTTP request to the vulnerable proxy service and supply a Connection header that names a proxy‑added header; no authentication is required.
 If the proxy forwards requests to sensitive services, the attacker can effectively remove headers that guard against unauthorized access or enforce routing policies.

 Remediation